shiv-iyer/Project-1/README.md

 #### Color Scheme
 ![Color Scheme screenshot](assets/resources/color-palette.jpg)

+The main color scheme of the project revolves around a light background (a beige-wheat gradient), with a lavender accent for the header.
+The items within the main content box are backed by a smooth snowy base.
+These light colors evoke a sense of calm and tranquility, while maintaining an elegant touch.
+Light colors are also easy on the eyes, avoiding any jarring effects and creating an affable atmosphere.
+The lavender color also represents a sense of elegance and sophistication.
+Mint green highlighting is also used to directly complement the lavender header color.
+All in all, these colors come together to present the website in a professional yet friendly manner.

 #### Fonts

 - *Play* is a minimalistic typeface that has been designed to appear both square and circular at the same time.
 Each letter derives from the letter 'O' - which allows for a sense of balance and interconnectedness.
 This was chosen as the primary font of the website, allowing for a friendly and sleek overall appearance for the user, with the text being very legible and easy on the eyes.